brave/qa-resources/WikiTemplate/Desktop/wikitemplate-macOS-arm64.md

     - [ ] Changes to ads settings are retained
     - [ ] Ensure that ads are not being enabled when upgrading to a new version if they were disabled
     - [ ] Ensure that ads are not disabled when upgrading to a new version if they were enabled

-#### Upgrade - `Brave-Browser-x64.dmg`

-- [ ] Make sure that data from the last version appears in the new version OK
-- [ ] Ensure that `brave://version` lists the expected Brave & Chromium versions
-- [ ] With data from the last version, verify that
-  - [ ] Bookmarks on the bookmark toolbar and bookmark folders can be opened
-  - [ ] Cookies are preserved
-  - [ ] Opened tabs can be reloaded
-  - [ ] Stored passwords are preserved
-  - [ ] Sync chain created in previous version is retained
-  - [ ] Social media blocking buttons changes are retained

 #### Upgrade - `Brave-Browser-universal.dmg`